nvanbaak/readme-butler/README.md

 ## Usage

-Readme Butler expects your github username as an argument, e.g.:
+Readme Butler expects your github username and the repo as arguments, e.g.:

-> node readmeButler.js nvanbaak
+> node readmeButler.js nvanbaak readme-generator

-You may optionally pass the name of a github repo as a second argument.
-Otherwise, Readme Butler will assume it's being called inside your project folder and use the pwd as the repo name.

 Once you call the app, you'll be presented with a sequence of Inquirer prompts.
 The app takes your answers to generate a readme with markdown styling.
 The readme will generate inside the current folder once the questions are answered.